monome/docs/norns/study-3.md

 	nil
 	```

 	Because `where_is_this` is *local* to the `init()` function, that's the only place where it has any value.
+The command line doesn't have access to `init()`'s local space, so we cannot access `where_is_this` from the command line.

 	norns has a lot of protections in place so that separate scripts can share global namespace (eg. one script's `hello()` might do something quite different from another script's `hello()`, but it's totally okay for them to share a name), but you should be aware of these [system globals](../reference/#system-globals) which are sacred names that you must avoid redefining in your scripts (eg. it'd be bad to redefine the entire concept of `midi`).
 If you ever make a mistake with this, restarting norns will set things right.

-- **return**: in previous studies, functions performed operations in a fixed fashion -- eg. a `key` function is called, a number is generated, that number is passed to our engine, that's the end.
+- **return**: In previous studies, functions performed operations in a fixed fashion -- eg. a `key` function is called, a number is generated, that number is passed to our engine, that's the end.
 Functions can also perform calculations or modify arguments and give (or *return*) the results back to us.
 For example, clear any previous code in the editor and start anew with:

 	```lua
 	-- study 3